aartum/FlureeImoplementationAIAO/README.md

 3. After using the ```/fluree/create/``` URL you can now type the the body of the HTTP request in JSON-LD format.
 For more examples of RDF syntax in JSON-LD, see [this](#rdf-jsonld) section
 4. After typing the body you can simply hit the ```Send``` button.

-## 2.2 The AIA ontology in Postman {#aiao-postman}
+## 2.2 aia-o in Postman {#aiao-postman}
-I highly recommend going through the aia "cookbook".
-It is a thorough and complete overview of how to use Fluree and Postman together and also provides all the needed transactions to add the aia ontology to a Fluree Ledger.
+I highly recommend going through the aia-o "cookbook".
+It is a thorough and complete overview of how to use Fluree and Postman together and also provides all the needed transactions to add aia-o to a Fluree Ledger.
 The cookbook also provides curl transactions for users who are using the terminal.

-The aia ontology cookbook can be found [here](https://documenter.getpostman.com/view/36457813/2sA3dyiBBW).
+The aia-o cookbook can be found [here](https://documenter.getpostman.com/view/36457813/2sA3dyiBBW).

 ### 2.3 Example: a simple aia-o transaction (Postman + JSON-LD): {#example}